Brandon-Moye/Brandon-Moye/README.md

 - Hi, I’m @Brandon-Moye
 - I am a self-taught developer looking to take my skills to the professional level!
-- I currently work as a process software engineer writing algorithms for process eqiupment
+- I work as a process software engineer writing algorithms for process eqiupment
 - I’m currently learning React, MongoDB, JavaScript, HTML, and CSS
+- My active project is Bridge, it is in early development
 - [Portfolio](https://brandon-moye.github.io/)
 - [LinkedIn](www.linkedin.com/in/brandonmoye)
 - brandon.m.moye@gmail.com